Jharkhand: With margins of less than 500, these constituencies are witnessing a photo-finish

 State vs national issues: Key lessons for the BJP to learn in Jharkhand, Maharashtra, Haryana

-Interestingly, in Jamshedpur East, chief minister, Raghubar Das is trailing against independent candidate, Saryu Roy by 771 votes.
+Interestingly, in Jamshedpur East, chief minister, Raghubar Das is trailing against the independent candidate, Saryu Roy by 771 votes.
 At Simaria, Ramadev Singh of the JVP is leading against Manoj Chandra of the AJSU by just 258 votes.

-Meanwhile at Madhupur, the BJP's Raj Paliwar leads the JMM's Haji Hussain Ansari by 415 votes.
+Meanwhile, at Madhupur, the BJP's Raj Paliwar leads the JMM's Haji Hussain Ansari by 415 votes.